astrale-sharp/typstfmt/README.md

 - Fast, Small, configurable and embeddable library and binary !
 - Good default (see [roadmap](#roadmap))

+# Features

+- config files
+- you can enable experimental features via the config file : `experimental_args_breaking_consecutive`

 # State

 It's not always pretty, it sometimes break the code in math mode, but it should be safe for code and markup.

-you can enable experimental features via the config file : `experimental_args_breaking_consecutive`

 # Installing